-The restaurant is set on a small square in the Lesser Town (Malį Strana), just a few minutes walk from Charles Bridge.
+The restaurant is set on a small square in the Lesser Town (Malá Strana), just a few minutes walk from Charles Bridge.

 The building in which Konirna is based has a tradition of hospitality dating back to 1776.
 Extensive restoration has refreshed the restaurant and enhanced its charm.

-Konirna is divided into several distinct parts: the main restaurant, which is modern in design and is non-smoking; the traditional pub style restaurant, where smoking is permitted; and a medieval cellar which caters for larger groups and special events, which is non-smoking.
+Konirna is divided into several distinct parts: the main restaurant, which is modern in design; a traditional pub style restaurant; and a medieval cellar which caters for larger groups and special events.

-Finally, there is a terrace in front of the restaurant set on a small quaint square, which opens from April to October.
-As the square is hidden from the main tourist route, it is easy to sit here for hours enjoying the tranquillity and old world atmosphere of this part of Prague.
+Finally, there is a terrace in front of the restaurant set on a small square, which opens from April to October.
+The square is hidden from the main tourist route, so it is easy to sit for hours and enjoy the tranquillity and old world atmosphere of this beautiful part of Prague.

-The menu at Konirna focuses on classic Czech cuisine, but there are also some international favourites to ensure there is a good selection to meet all tastes.
+The menu at Konirna focuses on classic Czech cuisine, but there are some good international dishes too, to ensure most tastes are catered for.

-There is a nice selection of Czech and International wines to accompany your meal, along with beers, spirits and other hot and cold drinks.
+There is a selection of Czech and International wines to accompany your meal, along with beers, spirits, and other hot and cold drinks.

-Konirna is a good classic Czech restaurant with modern touches, set in a nice location.
-If you are looking for a restaurant just off the beaten track, you may have found it.
+Konirna is a classic Czech restaurant with modern touches, set in a nice location.
+Because it is slightly off the beaten track (but only one minute off), it offers good value for money and the service is unrushed.
+If you are looking for a hidden gem, you may just have found it.